Charts: How The U.S. Ranks On COVID-19 Deaths Per Capita — And By Case Count

 As Swan noted during the interview, you can in fact calculate the per capita death rate for a country's population — that is, the number of deaths per 100,000 people.

-But it is difficult to compare death rates between countries.
+But it is difficult to compare death rates among countries.
 Neither per capita death rate nor case fatality ratio "fully reflect the effectiveness of a country's response," said Nilanjan Chatterjee, a professor of biostatistics at Johns Hopkins University.

 However, these two ways of measuring the COVID-19 death toll can tell us something.